Updated April 6, 2023

 ANOVA in Excel is very simple and easy to use.
 Let’s see the working of the Excel ANOVA single-factor built-in tool with some different Examples.

 In this example, we are going to see how to apply Excel ANOVA single factor by following the below example.

-Consider the below example which shows students marks scored on each subject.
+Consider the below example, which shows students’ marks scored in each subject.

-- First Go to the DATA menu and then click on the DATA ANALYSIS.
+- First, Go to the DATA menu and then click on DATA ANALYSIS.

-- We will get the analysis dialogue box.
+- We will also get the analysis dialogue box.

-- In the below screenshot, we can see the list of analysis tool where we can see the ANOVA- Single factor tool.
+- In the below screenshot, we can see the list of analysis tools where we can see the ANOVA- Single-factor tool.

 - Now we can see the input range in the dialogue box.

 - Click on the input range box to select the range $B$1:$D$7 as shown below.